ministryofjustice/et-full-system/README.md

 Which will ask a few questions to tweak your config and away you go.
 You must at least provide AWS credentials.

+# General Development Notes

+## Testing

+There are lots of things with regard to automated testing to consider - please read [this document](docs/automated_testing.md) for more details

 # Using The Docker Setup

 There are scripts in bin/dev to do docker-compose stuff.
 Generally these are just shortcuts and accept the